Get Rid of Spiders

 To get rid of spiders from your home or business premises call 0800 026 0308

-Requests for spider control are most common in autumn and early winter.
+Spiders come into our homes mostly in autumn and early winter.
 This is when the spider population peaks, and as the days shorten and the weather gets colder and wetter, spiders venture inside for shelter and warmth.
-Treatment for spiders is fairly straightforward – we apply a residual insecticide externally around windows and doors as well as inside on walls and ceilings concentrating on the wall/floor and wall/ceiling junctions.

 Preparation you must undertake prior to treatment